prograhammer/vscode-tslint-vue/tslint/README.md

 VSCode extension for tslint with added support for .vue files (single file component) and compiler/typechecker level linting.

-1. For linting to work (in .vue files), you need to ensure your script tag's language attribute is set to `ts`:
+- For linting to work in `.vue` files, you need to ensure your script tag's language attribute is set to `ts`:

 ```html
 <script lang="ts">...</script>
 ```

-2. You can turn on linting at the typechecker level by setting the `typeCheck` tslint option to `true` in your settings.json (File > Preferences > Settings - Workspace):
+- You can turn on linting at the typechecker level by setting the `typeCheck` tslint option to `true` in your settings.json (File > Preferences > Settings - Workspace):

 ```json
 // .vscode/settings.json